nmicht/create-nodejs-project/README.md

 14. A logger ? (just for learning)
 15. CWD for git commands
 16. Best place for the auth.json
+17. Ability to handle auth for different github accounts

 ## Github Auth